marklogic/marklogic-docker/README.md

      -e MARKLOGIC_LICENSEE="<insert licensee>" \
      marklogic-server:10.0-8.1-centos-1.0.0-ea2
 ```
-Wait for about a minute for MarkLogic to initialize before checking the ports.
-To verify the successful installation and initialization, login to MarkLogic admin interface using admin credentials provided while running the container.
+Wait for about a minute for MarkLogic Server to initialize before checking the ports.
+To verify the successful installation and initialization, login to MarkLogic Server admin interface using admin credentials provided while running the container.
 After the initial login, you should see app servers and databases created on the host and admin user in the security database.
 Optionally you can check logs on admin interface from the logs tab.

-For an Uninitialized MarkLogic, admin credentials or license information is not required while creating the container.
-The docker conatiner will have MarkLogic installed and ports exposed for appservers as specified in the run command.
-Users can access Admin interface on port 8001 and manually initialize the MarkLogic, create admin user, databases and install license.
+For an Uninitialized MarkLogic Server, admin credentials or license information is not required while creating the container.
+The docker conatiner will have MarkLogic Server installed and ports exposed for appservers as specified in the run command.
+Users can access Admin interface on port 8001 and manually initialize the MarkLogic Server, create admin user, databases and install license.

-To create an uninitialized MarkLogic with [Docker CLI](https://docs.docker.com/engine/reference/commandline/cli/), run this command:
+To create an uninitialized MarkLogic Server with [Docker CLI](https://docs.docker.com/engine/reference/commandline/cli/), run this command:

 ```
 $ docker run -d -it -p 8000:8000 -p 8001:8001 -p 8002:8002 \
      marklogic-server:10.0-8.1-centos-1.0.0-ea2
 ```

 Wait for about a minute, before going to admin interface on port 8001.
-If MarkLogic is installed successfully, you should see an initialize button on admin interface to initialize MarkLogic.
-Once the MarkLogic is initialized, access Manage app server on port 8002 to see all the app servers and databases information.
+If MarkLogic Server is installed successfully, you should see an initialize button on admin interface to initialize MarkLogic Server.
+Once the MarkLogic Server is initialized, access Manage app server on port 8002 to see all the app servers and databases information.
 Optionally you can check logs on admin interface from the logs tab.

 ### Persistent Data Directory

-A MarkLogic Docker container is always instantiated with a volume (`/var/opt/MarkLogic`).
+A MarkLogic Server Docker container is always instantiated with a volume (`/var/opt/MarkLogic`).

 Run the following command to instantiate a container: